 The relationship between informality and poverty, inequality, and economic growth is complex.
 This section of the website explores what is known about these relationships.

 Links with Poverty

 There is significant overlap between working in the informal economy and being poor.
 This sub-section explores what is known about the relationship between informality and poverty by summarizing findings of recent studies that used different measurement approaches.

 The informal economy is thought to provide a “cushion” during crises to those who lose jobs.
 Little attention has been paid to how firm this cushion is for new entrants to the informal economy, and what happens to those already working in the informal economy.
 This section summarizes findings from two rounds of a study – in 2009 and 2010 – on the impact of the global recession in 10 countries on three occupational groups: home-based producers, street vendors, and waste pickers.
-See Links with Economic Crises.